 The organisations listed here support and fund the work of the APPG.
 Each organisation’s name incorporates a link which will reveal further details and contact information.

-TAKE ACTION AS ORGANISATIONS gives further information about being and becoming a stakeholder.
+If you would like further information about being and becoming a stakeholder, please contact us.

 The Ahmadiyya Muslim Community is a dynamic peace-loving Muslim community that was founded in 1889 in Qadian, India by Hazrat Mirza Ghulam Ahmad who claimed to be the Promised Messiah and Imam Al-Mahdi.